greglinch/sourcelist/to-do-list.md

 * switch `ConfirmView` responses to `HttpResponseRedirect` to `\thank-you\` page with appropriate context

+* email analytics?

 # To-do for development V2

-* abstract pages to be control by a `Page` model or something we can do that all via the admin and not the code each time
+* abstract pages and all text that we want to change to be control by a `Page` model or something we can do that all via the admin and not the code each time

 * Q: add `_raw` `CharField`s for `org`, `expertise`, `language`, etc and then have admin update the related `M2Mfield`s in admin based on that, which will be what's used for filtering?
 	* or figure out a way for submissions to choose/add instead of just only choose (`M2M` displayed) or only add (`CharField` displayed)